 Second, all of these dysfunctional behaviors have rooted in our bright side qualities.
 In fact, they can be extreme expressions of otherwise adaptive traits.
 For instance, excessive confidence devolves into arrogance; excessive prudence becomes counterproductive perfectionism and risk-aversion; and too much creativity becomes eccentricity or “weirdness.”
-If you can identify the strengths behind your derailers, you can seek to moderate them rather than overusing them.
+If you can identify the strengths behind your derailers, you can seek to moderate them rather than overuse them.

-Finally, your dark side is the most risky when you are experiencing stress, when you let your guard down, or when you forget to proactively manage your reputation.
+Finally, your dark side is the riskiest when you are experiencing stress, when you let your guard down, or when you forget to proactively manage your reputation.
 Therefore, the best way to hold those derailers in check is to avoid not only challenging situations that push you out of your comfort zone–but also scenarios where you feel overly relaxed or complacent.

 In sum, many factors that shape the trajectory of your career can’t be controlled.
 What you can manage, however, is you.
-Just a little self-awareness — and how it impacts your potential, can allow you to leverage your personality into a powerful career booster.
+Just a little self-awareness—and how it impacts your potential, can allow you to leverage your personality into a powerful career booster.